mattatz/curvo/README.md

 - [ ] Sweep
 - [ ] Revolve

-I also plan to implement features for finding the nearest points on curves and surfaces, as well as dividing them based on arc lengths.
+I also plan to implement features for finding the nearest points on surfaces, as well as dividing curves & surfaces based on arc lengths.

 ## Usage